 This free debt snowball calculator tool is super easy to use, does not require you to link your bank account or credit card accounts, and there is no sign up required!
 The snowball calculator is one of the most effective tools online to help consumers quickly pay off debt.

-Academic studies have proven the snowball method of getting out of debt to be the most effective do it yourself debt relief option, which will simultaneously improve your credit score.
-Psychological principles guide the methodology behind the snowball method, using the brain’s dopamine as it’s number one source of fuel to push the throttle and motivate you to continue working towards becoming debt free.
+Academic studies have proven the debt snowball method to be the quickest way to pay off credit card debt and improve credit scores.
+Psychological principles guide the methodology behind the snowball method, using the brain’s dopamine as it’s number one source of fuel to push the throttle and motivate a person to continue working towards becoming debt free.
 In short, it’s the fastest path to getting your first debt paid in full, which will then accelerate you to paying off the second, third, and eventually becoming debt free.

 After paying off your first debt the dopamine in your brain kicks in telling you “wow that feels good, it worked!
 Let’s pay off another debt now!”
 Not only that, but each time you pay off a debt more and more momentum builds up, and you have a more significant chunk of available cash-flow (similar to how a snowball builds in size as you role it) to aim at paying off the next debt in line.